vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

-A Formatter can be initialized with a format string which makes use of knowledge of the "LogRecord" attributes - such as the default value mentioned above making use of the fact that the user's message and arguments are pre-formatted into a "LogRecord"'s *message* attribute.
+A Formatter can be initialized with a format string which makes use of knowledge of the "LogRecord" attributes - such as the default value mentioned above making use of the fact that the user's message and arguments are pre-formatted into a "LogRecord"'s 	- message* attribute.
 This format string contains standard Python %-style mapping keys.
 See section printf 风格的字符串格式化 for more information on string formatting.